dre1597/alura-challenge-front-end/README.md

 ## Things to improve

 -   Finish some details on layout
--   Add search bar on phones
--   Add menu for tablets and phones
 -   Add the highlight.js
 -   Add the functionality of save the cards (maybe on local storage)